 With such a low return to the author of 30% of net royalties, plus the consideration that translated books might not sell in huge numbers, it may not be a big moneymaker over your English language version.

-However, if you are interested in knowing how to translate a book, it is an opportunity perhaps for those authors who wish to test the water or expand their readership.
+However, if you are interested in knowing how to translate a book, it is an opportunity for authors who wish to test the water or expand their readership.

-If you would like to investigate the pros and cons of translating self-published ebooks or books, I found there two interesting threads that are worth reading.
+If you would like to investigate the pros and cons of translating self-published ebooks or books, I found these two interesting threads worth reading.

 This conversation thread on Proz.com, which is a site used primarily by translators, looks at Babelcube from a translator’s perspective.

 While this thread on Kindle Boards is obviously from the author’s perspective.

-If you have used the services of Babelcube for translating self-published titles, or any other publishing houses that offer literary translators, I would be very interested in hearing about your experience.
+Have you used the services of Babelcube for translating self-published titles?
+Or any other publishing houses that offer literary translators?